 In order to address this problem, make sure to craft unique and catchy subject lines.
 Try sending half emails with a standard subject line and the other half with a creative subject line.
 On the basis of the open rates, try optimizing your method.

 Measuring the ROI of email marketing is one of the most common challenges faced by businesses.
 Calculating ROI mainly depends on how well you can collect and integrate all the data of your email marketing.
 It is important for you to know how email marketing is influencing your sales, website visits, and overall profits.
-You need to have a system in place that can easily track everything right from the first visit of the potential customers till their conversion.
+You need to have a system in place that can easily track everything right from the first visit of the potential customers to their conversion.
 This can help you measure your ROI better.

 Email marketing is a vital advertising gear that allows businesses to connect with customers easily around the globe.
 Email marketing is still relevant in the digital age of today.
 Now that you know the challenges of email marketing and how to solve them, leveraging emails for your business growth can be quite easy.